dennyzhang/remote-commands-servers/README.md

   -h, --help            show this help message and exit --server_list SERVER_LIST
-                        A list of servers to run the remote ssh commands --executor_count EXECUTOR_COUNT
+                        A list of servers to run the remote ssh commands --command_list COMMAND_LIST
+                        A list of commands to run --executor_count EXECUTOR_COUNT
                         How many concurrent executors to run.
 Default value is 1.
   --ssh_username SSH_USERNAME